-The Latino Business Alliance (LBA) works to promote Latino-owned businesses as well as enhance a company's efforts with Latino customers and businesses.
-The SCV Chamber strongly believes a growing Latino population is a vital part of our diverse and expanding business community.
-We understand the importance in providing assistance and support for Latino-owned businesses and working with our members on how to best market to the Latino community.
+The Latino Business Alliance (LBA) works to promote Latinx-owned businesses as well as enhance a company's efforts with Latinx customers and businesses.
+The SCV Chamber strongly believes a growing Latinx population is a vital part of our diverse and expanding business community.
+We understand the importance in providing assistance and support for Latinx-owned businesses and working with our members on how to best market to the Latinx community.
 A diverse economy is a strong economy!

 NextSCV - Young Professionals Council

 The SCV Chamber's young professionals business council, NextSCV, aims to develop the next generation of leaders in the Santa Clarita Valley through personal and professional development, civic engagement and network building opportunities.
 This Council's primary focus is to work with the next generation of leaders by providing network-building opportunities for their development, civic engagement and philanthropic involvement.
 NextSCV also serves as a gateway for young professionals to join the Chamber.

 The Santa Clarita Valley has a strong philanthropic community with more than 100 locally based non-profit organizations that help our community thrive.
 Our non-profits are a key reason why Santa Clarita is a great community and always looking towards a better future.
 Our mission is to provide business resources for our local non-profit leaders to help them connect, grow and learn about valuable information so they can successfully meet their organization’s mission and goals.
 We achieve this by bringing non-profit leaders together to receive information designed for professional growth and to learn about the latest non-profit trends and regulatory issues facing the sector.
 We connect non-profit leaders to our local businesses to create new relationships and partnerships that help non-profits achieve their missions.

 ©2022 Santa Clarita Valley Chamber of Commerce.
 All Right Reserved.